Athens Personal Injury AttorneyRequest Free Consultation

 - Proximate Causation—the plaintiff’s injuries were caused by the defendant’s breach of their duty.

-- Damages—there were some injuries (economic or noneconomic) sustained to the victim or victim’s property.
+- Damages—there were some injuries (economic or non-economic) sustained to the victim or the victim’s property.

 In general, the law requires jurors to use their common sense and life experience to determine the appropriate level of care and vigilance with which people should live their lives in order to protect the safety of others.

 Each case is unique and necessitates proof of many factors.
 Personal injury attorneys are well-versed in the types of evidence needed to support your claim.
-An attorney will be able to thoroughly conduct an investigation and collect all necessary evidence, including witnesses, to ensure the victim receives all compensation they are owed.
+An attorney will be able to thoroughly conduct an investigation and collect all necessary evidence, including witnesses, to ensure the victim receives all compensation they are owed, especially if the accident resulted in wrongful death.
+Reach out to an Athens wrongful death lawyer today.

 Personal injury cases are predicated on negligence principles, which state that a defendant who had a duty of care to the plaintiff breached that duty and caused the injuries.
 However, liability or culpability for the accident may be shared between the defendant(s) and the injured victim in some cases.
 Comparative negligence is the term used to describe this situation.